Max-OSSoftware/Max-OSSoftware/README.md

 <br />

-Hi,I'm Gerald Dinan🙌, a Web Developer, Security Researcher, forever student.
+Hi,I'm Gerald Dinan🙌, a Web Developer, Security Researcher, Forever Student.
 Apart from that I love getting involved in Competitive Hacking, Building and Problem Solving.❤✌

 **Talking about Personal Stuffs:**